-Date of RequestIns tructor
+Date of Request Instructor

-Student NameTele ephone
+Student Name Telephone

 Student Address

 Date Letter Needed

-Letter to be mailed to student; picked up mailed directly to facility
+Letter to be mailed to student mailed directly to facility ; picked up from Health Sciences Office;

-Please list the semester, year, and course in which instructor. you completed the class with the above
+Please list the semester, year, a instructor. nd course in which you completed the class with the above

 Theory:

 Clinical:

-Please provide the following information concerning is to be addressed. the letter and the person to whom the letter
+ormation concerning the letter and the person to whom the lette

-Name
+Name ·

 Title

 Facility

-Address

-No "To Whom it May Concern" letters are written
+No "To Whom it May Concern"

-Purpose of the letter (employment, scholarship, etc. .)
+Purpose of the letter (employme nt, scholarship, etc.).

-Specific information that needs to be included in the e body of the letter.
+Specific information that needs t to be included in the body of the letter.

-Please be certain that you personally contact the incompletion. structor prior to submitting this form for
+Please be certain that you perso completion. onally contact the instructor prior to submitting this form for

-Signature of Student Requesting
+Signature of Student Requesting 1